mlrun/mlrun/docs/concepts/scheduled-jobs.md

 Oftentimes you may want to run a `job` on a regular schedule.
 For example, fetching from a datasource every morning, compiling an analytics report every month, or detecting model drift every hour.

-> Schedules has a minimum interval that will be allowed between two scheduled jobs - by default, a job wouldn't be allowed to be scheduled to run more than 2 times in 10 minutes.
+> Schedules have a minimum interval that will be allowed between two scheduled jobs - by default, a job wouldn't be allowed to be scheduled to run more than 2 times in 10 minutes.
 > This may be confusing when using schedules like */13 * * * * (every 13th minute) since it is triggered at 52nd minute and then again at the start of the next hour (minute 0) which means there are 8 minutes between runs.
 > See mlrun.mlconf.httpdb.scheduling for service schedules configuration.